ebiwonjumit/bpm-key-detector/README.md

 A complete audio analysis solution for detecting BPM (tempo) and musical key, built in three progressive stages from CLI tool to professional DAW plugin.

-## 🎉 Project Status: COMPLETE

-All three stages are fully implemented, tested, and documented!

----

 ## 📦 Three Complete Implementations

 ### Stage 1: CLI Tool (Python) ✅